-Each year, PVH allocates 10 percent of its net income (net realized gains and losses) to the St. Joseph Health Community Partnership Fund.
-75 percent of these contributions are used to support local hospital Care For The Poor programs.
+Each year, SRMH and PVH allocate 10 percent of its net income (net realized gains and losses) to the St. Joseph Health Community Partnership Fund.
+75 percent of these contributions are used to support local hospitals Care For The Poor programs.
 17.5 percent is used to support SJH Community Partnership Fund grant initiatives.
 The remaining 7.5 percent is designated toward reserves, which helps ensure the Fund's ability to sustain programs into the future that assist low-income and underserved populations.

-Furthermore, PVH will endorse local nonprofit organization partners to apply for funding through the St. Joseph Health Community Partnership Fund.
+Furthermore, SRMH and PVH will endorse local nonprofit organization partners to apply for funding through the St. Joseph Health Community Partnership Fund.
 Local nonprofit organizations that receive funding provide specific services and resources to meet the identified needs of underserved communities throughout St. Joseph Health hospitals' service areas.